-The 30 minute meeting may take place in person, by teleconference or by video conference
+\The 30 minute meeting may take place in person, by teleconference or by video conference

-SCSM renewal
+SM renewal

-Providers are awarded SCSM for a period of no more than 3 years, at which point they must renew.
-The Approval Officer will contact the provider at least six months prior to the end date of the SCSM period to discuss renewal.
+Providers are normally awarded SM for a period of no more than 3 years, at which point they must renew.
+The Approval Officer will contact the provider at least six months prior to the end date of the SM period to discuss renewal.